UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 Typically, when we put a data analysis project under version control, we create two copies of the repository.
-One copy we use as our primary workspace where we create, edit, and delete files.
+One copy is used as our primary workspace where we create, edit, and delete files.

 This copy is commonly referred to as the **local repository**.